yahorbarkouski/superjobs/README.md

 We aim for ease of use, consistency and transparency, but there are certain areas Gandi explicitly does not target:

 1. __To provide a strict copy of the company's original job listing__.
 Gandi consumers shouldn't act like a job application platforms, but rather as unique search engines.
 We completely accept aggregated information – a result of Gandi AI worker __and Contributor__ efforts – until that information is not violating the company's original job listing and easy to index dynamically.
-2. Monetization of job posts – we don't earn profits from the data we don't own.
+2. Monetization of job posts – we don't earn profits from __the data we don't own__.
 3. To compete with existing job search platforms. __Gandi is useless in a vacuum__.
 Our goal is simple – to provide information.
 And our information's goal is to be consumed by as many job search platforms as possible, nobody wins in the other case.

 ## Contribution